SchemaSmith Concept

 • Table — the flag in a table's .json file.
 Protects that one table's objects.
 Six of the eight flags reach this tier; DropTablesRemovedFromProduct and DropUnknownIndexes have no table tier and stop at the template level.

-// SchemaQuench.settings.json — suppress column drops for every product in this environment
+// SchemaQuench.settings.json — suppress column drops environment-wide

 { "DropColumnsRemovedFromProduct": false }